RiceChips1000/startup/notes.md

 # CS 260 Notes
+use npm run build
+then manually move files cause its sus

+then run node index.js in another file

 TO DEPLOY SIMON PASTE THIS OBS EDIT change the deployFIles to whatever deploy needed like react or wahtever